bvic23/VinceRP/README.md

    history.append($0)
 }

-// then
+// Then
 print(history) // [1]

-// Send a new value
+// Push a new value
 x <- 2

-// then
+// Then
 print(accu) // [1, 2]
 ```